Francisca Oteng-Mensah: Education

 Francisca attended three different schools during her basic and primary education.
 She first attended the Mamponteng Roman Catholic School, then to Revival Preparatory School at Breman and finally to Supreme Saviour International where she completed her Primary Six.
 She completed her Junior High education at Angel Educational Complex.
 She then continued to St. Roses Senior High School to complete her Senior High Education.

-Her insatiable quest for more academic laurels compelled her to enroll at the Faculty of Law at the Kwame Nkrumah University of Science and Technology (KNUST) where she read law.
+She studied law at the Faculty of Law at the Kwame Nkrumah University of Science and Technology (KNUST).
 Francisca was a second year Law student at the Kwame Nkrumah University of Science and Technology at the time she contested the elections in 2016.

 Career

 Before her appointment as a member of parliament, she was employed as a Secretary at the Angel Group of Companies in Kumasi.
 In December 2017, she was appointed as the chairperson of the National Youth Authority.

 Politics

 She won her parliamentary seat for the Kwabre East Constituency in the Ashanti Region of Ghana, after the 2016 Ghanaian general elections.
 She is currently the youngest person to be in parliament at the age of 23.
 She was nominated as the Deputy-Minister for Gender, Children and Social Protection by Nana Akuffo-Addo.
+She was sworn into office as a Deputy-Minister for Gender, Children and Social Protection on Wednesday (December 28, 2022).